Trellis-Logic/sdu/platforms/redbear_duo/platform.md

 3. Add an initialization call to sdu_ble_redbear_transport_init in the setup() function, after adding any other characteristics but before setting up advertising parameters.
 Pass in a pointer to the private key structure you've created in the previous step.
 4. Add a call to sdu_update in the loop()function, passing the sdu_context structure.
 5. Add a call to the sdu_gatt_write_callback in your gatWriteCallback handler.
 6. Build and test your project.
-If you see an error message "dynalib location not correct" please use the instructions [on the RedBear forums](http://discuss.redbear.cc/t/dynalib-location-not-correct-linker-error-on-arduino-build/1639) to patch your linker command file.
+If you see an error message "dynalib location not correct" please use the notes in the troubleshooting section below to resolve.
 7. Update your project over USB the first time, since your signing key has changed from the test key.
 8. Sign firmware binary files with your new key using:
 ```
 nrfutil pkg generate --application <path_to_bin_file> --key-file myprivatekey.pem myapplication.zip
 ```
-and upload to the device using nRF Toolbox or the iPhone/Android Libraries.
+and upload to the device using nRF Toolbox or the iPhone/Android Libraries with your own mobile application.

+### Troubleshooting
+1. Failures during download with the Android application
+  * The Android DFU library does not correctly retry CRC failures before [this pull request](https://github.com/NordicSemiconductor/Android-DFU-Library/pull/41).
+Rebuild with the latest source for the DFU library to resolve.
+2. Message "dynalib location not correct" when attempting to build your project with the sdu library.
+  * See instructions [on the RedBear forums](http://discuss.redbear.cc/t/dynalib-location-not-correct-linker-error-on-arduino-build/1639) to patch your linker command file.